northlnwza/HR-Chatbot/README.md

 ### 🗄️ Step 4: Set Up the Database Schema

 1.  **Go to your Supabase project** and open the **SQL Editor**.
-2. Copy and run the SQL script below to create the necessary tables.
+2. Copy the content of `database/init.sql` and run it to create the necessary tables.

     <details>
     <summary>Click to view SQL Schema</summary>